Summerfest: Attendance

-Summerfest attendance peaked in 2001 at 1,000,563 attendees.
+Summerfest attendance peaked in 2001 (12 days over 2 weeks) at 1,000,563 attendees.
+In 2010 Summerfest officials announced a new 11-day schedule for the 2011 festival.
 Summerfest was closed in 2020 due to the COVID-19 pandemic.
-In 2021, the event was only 9 days instead of 11, and it occurred in September rather than during the summer months.
+In 2021 (409,386 attendees), the event was revised to 9 days (3 weekends) instead of 11 days (over 2 weeks), and it occurred in September rather than during the summer months.
+Summerfest returned to the June/July summer months in 2022 (445,611 attendees), but continued the 3 weekend format.
+Citing analyzed available data, patron surveys and the event landscape Milwaukee World Festival ultimately determined the best possible path forward for Summerfest was to transition to a 3 weekend format.

+The festival reported 555,925 fans during Summerfest 2024, despite rain impacting six of the nine festival days (2024 saw the most rain since Summerfest 2000).
+In fulfillment of Milwaukee World Festival, Inc.'s (MWF) nonprofit mission, 21% of those patrons who attended the festival gained access via one of the 14 free admission promotions.

 Stages and other venues

 The Summerfest grounds include seven permanent stages and two pavilions that can be converted to stages (Johnson Controls World Sound Stage and the South Pavilion).